apache/spark/README.md

 If you want KAP to package your new kyspark by default, you should contact hongbin.ma@kyligence.io.

+steps:

+1. publish the new kyspark to kyligence.io server
+2. change md5 in kap's download-spark.sh
+3. change CI's using spark, including kap-release,kap-release-test and master-full-regression-test

 # Apache Spark

 Spark is a fast and general cluster computing system for Big Data.
 It provides